julielerman/DockerDatabase2022/README.md

 # This branch is a work in progress and not ready for primetime yet!! #

+Note: Alpine image does not have culture invariants installed and this creates a problem for how sqlclient makes calls.
+Note the fix in the API's DockerFile.
+Discovered via https://andrewlock.net/dotnet-core-docker-and-cultures-solving-culture-issues-porting-a-net-core-app-from-windows-to-linux/

 # Docker Database 2022

 Presented at DevReach 2022 Sept 12, 2022.